 McAfee Safe Connect is a terrible VPN for streaming.
 The VPN was unable to stream any of the services we tested, including Netflix, BBC iPlayer, Disney+, and Hulu.

-Similarly to Private Tunnel, McAfee admits its poor streaming ability, stating “Netflix and Hulu […] might not work correctly over the secure VPN connection.”
+McAfee admits its poor streaming ability, stating “streaming services might not work correctly over the secure VPN connection.”

 More worryingly, however, McAfee’s customer service team were frequently surprised when we asked about Safe Connect’s streaming capabilities.
 They even asked why we thought using a VPN would unblock geo-restricted content.